 In this 5th article in our Salesforce learning journey, we will have some more insights on Salesforce Object Relationships.
 We will also see how Formula Field in Salesforce is defined.

 Relationships are used to connect Salesforces objects with each other.
-We can define three relationships on salesforce objects based on their scope about data sharing, deleting, accessing etc. To read more in this please refer our previous article Overview of Database Concepts (Salesforce.com)
+We can define three relationships on salesforce objects based on their scope of data sharing, deleting, accessing, etc. To read more in this please refer our previous article Overview of Database Concepts (Salesforce.com)

 Differentiation between One-to-Many and Many-to-Many

-The basic difference between these two relationships is One to Many relationship is defined using master-detail (lookup relationships) where as Many to Many relationship is always defined on two master objects.
+The basic difference between these two relationships is One to Many relationships is defined using master-detail (lookup relationships) whereas Many to Many relationships is always defined on two master objects.